 Office Lens lets you edit a captured image before you save it, so it looks exactly how you want.

 Tap any of the icons that appear in the upper right corner to begin editing or adjusting the captured image.
-You can Crop or Rotate the image, change the Capture Mode, or annotate the image with Text or with the Pen.
+You can Crop or Rotate the image or annotate it with Text or with the Pen.